omilab/historical_press/OCR_Pipeline/readme.md

 After the script will be executed (it supposed to be very quickly - less than one second per folder; depending on size, of course).
 You should get succesful response that containing an update on the number of successfully converted folders and where to find them now.
 ![succesful response](https://github.com/yanirmr/historical_press/blob/master/OCR_Pipeline/images_for_tutorial/tutorial3.JPG)

 ### Part 2 - Work with Transkribus' API
 With this part of the script you will upload your data to the Transkribus server, run layout analysis and your chosen HTR model.
 When running the script "tkbs_uploader.py" you will be prompted to insert:
 * your transkribus username
 * your transkribus password
 * source path (use the same path you used for the first stage to work on the results of the conversion from legacy files)
 * the id of the collection in Transkribus where you would like to store the newspaper issues.
 * the id of the HTR model
-For convenience sake you can skip these stages by saving a file titled conf.json in the folder which includes this information:
+For convenience sake you can skip these stages by saving a file titled conf.json in the OCR_Pipeline folder, which includes this information:

 <img src="https://github.com/omilab/historical_press/blob/master/OCR_Pipeline/images_for_tutorial/conf.JPG" width="300" height="250" />